-Drawing on case studies of the Communist Party of India in West Bengal and Shramik Sangathana in Maharashtra, this work examines Indian women's political activism.
-Investigating institutional changes at the state level and protest at the village level, Amrita Basu traces the paths of two kinds of political activism among these women.
-With insights gleaned from extensive interviews with activists, government officials, and ordinary men and women, she finds that militancy has been fueled by pronounced sexual class cleavages combined with potentially rancorous ethnic division.
+Drawing on case studies of the Communist Party of India (Marxist) in West Bengal and Shramik Sangathana in Maharashtra, this ground-breaking new work examines Indian women's political activism.
+Investigating institutional change at the state level and protest at the village level, Amrita Basu traces the paths of two kinds of political activism among these women.
+With insights gleaned from extensive interviews with activists, government officials, and ordinary men and women, she finds that militancy has been fueled by pronounced sexual and class cleavages combined with potentially rancorous ethnic division.

 ThriftBooks sells millions of used books at the lowest everyday prices.
 We personally assess every book's quality and offer rare, out-of-print treasures.
 We deliver the joy of reading in recyclable packaging with free standard shipping on US orders over $15.
 ThriftBooks.com.
 Read more.
 Spend less.